Jacques Rigaut

-Jacques Rigaut (/fr/; 30 December 1898 – 9 November 1929) was a French surrealist poet.
+Jacques Rigaut (/fr/; 30 December 1898 – 9 November 1929) was a French poet associated with dada and surrealism.

+Life

 Born in Paris, he was part of the Dadaist movement.
 His works frequently talked about suicide and he came to regard its successful completion as his occupation.
-In 1929 at the age of 30, as he had announced, Rigaut shot himself, using a ruler to be sure the bullet would pass through his heart.
+In 1929, at Châtenay-Malabry, aged 30, as he had announced, Rigaut shot himself, using a ruler to be sure the bullet would pass through his heart.

 He is buried in the Cimetière de Montmartre.